matplotlib/mplfinance/README.md

 At present (Dec 2019) this repository, `matplotlib/mplfinance`, contains an initial pre-beta, pre-release version of the new API (see below) for people to play with and provide feedback or pull requests for enhancements.

-## The old API
+## The new API

 My own take on the old `mpl-finance` API is that the methods were too low-level, and too cumbersome to use.
 This current package contains a new API that automatically does the extra matplotlib work that the caller previously had to do "manually, on their own" with the old API.

-For the time being, users can access the old API by changing their import statments<br>**from:**

-    from mpl_finance import candlestick_ohlc

-**to:**

-    from mplfinance.original_flavor import candlestick_ohlc

-## The new API

 The new API is not yet in pypi, however it can be installed as follows: